gaarason/database-all/document/query.md

 ins.add("1");
 ins.add("2");
 ins.add("3");

-RecordList<Student, Long>> records = studentModel.newQuery()
+// select * from student where age != 99 and id in (select id from student where id in 1,2,3) RecordList<Student, Long>> records = studentModel.newQuery()
 .where("age", "!=", "99")
 .whereSubQuery("id", "in", builder -> builder.select("id").whereIn("id", ins))
 .get();

-RecordList<Student, Long>> records = studentModel.newQuery()
+// select * from student where age != 99 and id in (select id from student where id = 3) RecordList<Student, Long>> records = studentModel.newQuery()
 .where("age", "!=", "99")
 .whereSubQuery("id", "in", "select id from student where id = 3")